Understanding Omega Mart at Area 15 Las Vegas

 While Omega Mart is enjoyable for those just wanting to walk through the exhibit, if you want to invest in experiencing the story, I think you will have a fuller experience.
 You will want to have a cell phone with you as well to access some of the story.

-As you enter you are given an employee card – congrats, you are now an Omega Mart employee.
+As you enter you are given an employee card (Update: You now have to pay $3 extra for the Omega Access card) – congrats, you are now an Omega Mart employee.
 Any time you see an access point, you will want to “boop” your card to get deeper into the story.
 Note that you will have to go back to some of the access points as you go deeper into the story to trigger other events and different outcomes will occur.

 Your first mission is to earn three badges in Omega Mart: